top of page

 The GLA supported this mixed use development that integrated employment and housing in the town centre

-The Prospects House redevelopment revitalises an underutilised office site in Bromley Town Centre, balancing modern office space with new residential units.
-The scheme aligns with the London Plan’s objectives to optimise land use, provide new homes, and retain employment floorspace in key commercial areas.
-The development responds to the evolving needs of Bromley’s town centre while integrating sustainability measures and public realm improvements.
+The Prospects House redevelopment is a prime example of a mixed-use development in London, revitalising an underutilised office site in Bromley Town Centre.
+The scheme balances modern office space with new residential units, aligning with the London Plan’s objectives to optimise land use, provide new homes and retain employment floorspace in key commercial areas.
+The development contributes significantly to Bromley town centre's regeneration, responding to its evolving needs while integrating sustainability measures and public realm improvements.

-2. Urban Design and Height: The 10-storey building integrates into Bromley’s evolving skyline, responding to surrounding developments.
-Revisions to the design have enhanced internal layouts, optimised daylight access, and addressed noise mitigation for future residents.
+2. Urban Design and Height: The 10-storey mixed-use building integrates into Bromley’s evolving skyline, responding to surrounding developments.
+Design revisions have enhanced internal layouts, optimised daylight access and addressed noise mitigation for future residents.

 4. Sustainable Development: Energy efficiency measures include rooftop solar PV panels and carbon offset contributions.
-Urban Greening Factor of 0.41 achieved through landscaping, green roofs, and tree planting.
+An Urban Greening Factor of 0.41 has been achieved through landscaping, green roofs and tree planting.
 Improved air quality mitigation measures secured through planning conditions.

 5. Environmental Considerations: The development incorporates sustainable drainage systems to enhance flood resilience.
 Provisions for urban biodiversity and ecological enhancements are included.
 Strategic fire safety measures secured via planning conditions.